ipilcher/fdf/doc/filter-api.md

 * `FDF_FILTER_PASS` &mdash; Forward the packet if this is the last filter instance in the listener's filter chain.
-If it is not last in the chain, the result of a subsequent filter will be dispositive.
+If it is not last in the chain, the disposition of the packet will be determined by the result(s) of the subsequent filter(s).

 * `FDF_FILTER_DROP` &mdash; Drop the packet if this is the last filter instance in the listener's filter chain.
-If it is not last in the chain, the result of a subsequent filter will be dispositive.
+If it is not last in the chain, the disposition of the packet will be determined by the result(s) of the subsequent filter(s).

 * `FDF_FILTER_PASS_FORCE` &mdash; Forward the packet, unless a subsequent filter instance returns `FDF_FILTER_DROP_FORCE` or `FDF_FILTER_DROP_NOW`.